AdoptOpenJDK/adopt-openjdk-kiss-vagrant/README.md

 <b>Note:</b> before these block of scripts can be used, the above steps need to be executed and be successful.
 They are enlisted in the order they should be used.
 ```
    createBoxFromVagrantImage.sh - once a vagrant box is available this command can be used to create a package for portability of the box (by default uses a fixed name for the box)
-   createZipFromFolder.sh       - create a zip file from current folder to copy to another machine (exclude .git/*, sources/*, and Vagrant-* files and folders)
+   createTarGZipFromFolder.sh       - create a zip file from current folder to copy to another machine (exclude .git/*, sources/*, and Vagrant-* files and folders)
    destoryCreatedBox.sh         - detroys and removed the fixed-name box from the vagrant repo
    loadboxFromBoxInFolder.sh    - when a portable box is available we can load it and add it to the vagrant repo with this script (by default expects to find the fixed-name box in the same folder), depends on the success of createBoxFromVagrantImage.sh
    sshIntoBoxInThisFolder.sh    - ssh into the fixed name box loaded previously, depends on the success of createBoxFromVagrantImage.sh